uness7/minishell/README.md

 			NODE_COMMAND,
 			NODE_ARGUMENT,
 			NODE_PIPELINE,
-			NODE_REDIRECTION,
+			NODE_REDIRECTION_OUT,
+			NODE_REDIRECTION_IN,
+			NODE_REDIRECTION_APPEND,
+			NODE_REDIRECTION_HEREDOC
 		};
 	`

 ### Parsing Redirection Characters :

 1. '>' : output redirection
-	- This type of redirection needs a command and a taget attached to it.
+	- This type of redirection requires a command and a taget attached to it.
-	- After parsing of a simple commnd like "ls -al > file.txt, the AST shoudl look something like this :
+	- After parsing, let's take as an example, a simple commnd like ls -al > file.txt, the AST should look something like this :

 			`			------> -al